jasongrimes/lamp-backup/README.md

 Make sure the path ends with a slash (/).

-## Running the backup script

-Run the backup script as root, using sudo:

-    sudo /usr/local/sbin/lamp-backup.sh

-Configuration can be overridden using various command-line options.
-Run `lamp-backup.sh --help` to see a complete list.

-## Set up a cron job to run nightly backups
+## Setting up a cron job to run nightly backups

 Run backups nightly by setting up a cron job like the following.